Substance Abuse in Adolescent with Best Prevention

 Key Messages:

-• Neuroplastic changes show higher receptivity in brains of teenage individuals.
+• The brains of teen people have increased levels of neuroplastic changes demonstrating sensitivity.
 When we keep encountering dangerous stimuli, a larger and more permanent change occurs in the brain.

 • Use of Alcohol, Tobacco & Other Drugs (ATOD) and other high-risk behaviors typically begins in adolescence, and a greater percentage of addiction disorders manifest by late adolescence and young adulthood.